Bedford Film Making Co-operative’s 48 Hour Challenge

 Now this is what we’re talking about!
 Future film makers being nurtured right here in Bedford.
 The town’s film making co-operative will not be new to some of you but they’re making big waves in the film making world, and we’re delighted to be supporting their 48 hour film making challenge – which gives you a chance to have your film screened at Bedford Film Festival in September 2014.
 If you’re interested in being a film maker, Bedford Film Making Co-operative is a group you should be connecting with, and we’ve asked their very own, Rhiannon Cooper to explain why…

-The Bedford Filmmaking Co-operative started as a simple Facebook page in which to network with other filmmakers and actors, but for others and myself it turned into something much more.
+The Bedford Filmmaking Co-operative started as a simple Facebook page in which to network with other filmmakers and actors, but for others and myself it turned into something much more caves around the coast.
 The BFMC is now a production company.
 We work on all sorts of video projects such as music videos and corporate video, but what we love to do most is make short films.
 We have made four short films over the last year, all produced in 48 hours, from concept to completion.
 Two were for the London Sci Fi Film challenge, one was part of the Rough Cut Sessions and the most recent made for the MCM London Comic Con Film race; Social Reboot.

 Social Reboot has been short-listed in the top 10 and will be screened at Comic Con on May 25th; we are very excited!